 There are various types of protective orders, but the two main types are temporary restraining orders and permanent restraining orders.
 Depending on the circumstances of the case, a protected person may require one restraining order or the other, or even both.

-- Temporary restraining orders – This type of restraining order is available for only a short period of time, lasting for only a few weeks until a court hearing for a permanent restraining order takes place.
-The level of evidence necessary to obtain such an order is extremely low.
+Also sometimes referred to as an emergency protective order, this type of restraining order is available for only a short period of time, lasting for only a few weeks until a court hearing for a permanent restraining order takes place.
+The level of evidence necessary to obtain such a court order is extremely low.